Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Some problems may almost only be tackled efficiently thanks to an object-oriented modelling.

-The set of code and conventions proposed here allows to benefit from all the main OOP features (including polymorphism, life cycle management, state management and multiple inheritance) directly from Erlang (which natively does not rely on the OOP paradigm), so that - in the cases where it makes sense - an object-oriented approach at the implementation level can be easily achieved.
+The set of code and conventions proposed here allows to benefit from all the main OOP features (including polymorphism, life cycle management, state management, passive or active instances, and multiple inheritance) directly from Erlang (which natively does not rely on the OOP paradigm), so that - in the cases where it makes sense - an object-oriented approach at the implementation level can be easily achieved.